-I bought Synology NAS DS218+ about a couple of years ago.
-Since been using it as a transient store for all media files before it uploads to the cloud for permanent storage.
-I was looking to utilise it more, rather than a glorified cache but memory limitation was a bummer.
+I bought a Synology NAS DS218+ about a couple of years ago.
+Since I’ve been using it as a transient store for all media files before it uploads to the cloud for permanent storage.
+I was looking to utilise it more, rather than a glorified cache, but memory limitation was a bummer.
 DS218+ comes with 2GB of built-in memory and is user-upgradable to a max of 10GB by adding a second 8GB DIMM.
-I came across a blog that suggested unofficial upgrades to bump it up to 16GB but, it required opening up the Synology NAS to bare bones to access the first DIMM slot.
-I took the plunge, and in hindsight, it was one of the best decisions on hardware upgrades I have done, over the years.
+I came across a blog that suggested unofficial upgrades to bump it up to 16GB, but it required opening up the Synology NAS to bare bones to access the first DIMM slot.
+I took the plunge, and in hindsight, it was one of the best decisions on hardware upgrades I have made over the years.

 Upgrading DS218+ with loads of RAM allows me to run a host of Docker-based applications.
-It frees time from administrative tasks and is repeatable, i.e. fewer headaches during upgrades.
-Here is a quick intro to Docker on Synology NAS.
+It frees time from administrative tasks and is repeatable, resulting in fewer headaches during upgrades.
+Here is a quick introduction to Docker on Synology NAS.
 Installing Docker on DSM (DiskStation Manager, Synology NAS GUI) is as easy as clicking a button and gets you going quickly.
 If the Dockerised application you want to run isn’t conventional, knowing a little deeper might go a long way.

 Installing Docker

-- Login to DSM go to Package Center and search for
+- Log in to DSM, go to Package Centre, and search for

 Docker

 and click install.
-Wait for few mins and once Docker is installed you will seeDocker
+Wait for a few minutes, and once Docker is installed, you will seeDocker

-- Docker installation creates a shared folder docker in the default volume.
-It is possible to move the shared folder to another volume.
-If you want to move the shared folder, stop the Docker service, edit the
+- A Docker installation creates a shared folder docker in the default volume.
+You can move the shared folder to another volume by stopping the Docker service, editing the

 Shared Folder